The geometric realization of regular path complexes via (co-)homology: Application I : Relationship with Hochschild (co)homology

-A weak conclusion similar to this was given in \cite[Corollary 5.2]{Grig2} where the obtained isomorphism demands that $P$ is a cubical path complex.
-Note that Theorem \ref{thm4.2} is generally true for any regular path complex.
+\begin{proof} First note that $S(P)$ admits a finite simplicial structure since $P$ is finite.
+Recall the main theorem in \cite{Gers} which implies that for the functor defined via $S\mapsto A_S$ from locally finite simplicial complexes to associative unital $R$-algebras, there is an induced isomorphism $H^\ast(S; R)\cong HH^\ast(A_S)$.
+Then, following from this theorem and Theorem \ref{thm3.11} directly, we obtain the claimed isomorphism for $S=S(P)$. \end{proof}

-To derive a similar result for path homology and Hochschild homology, we shall use the following result, which can be viewed as the dual version of the main part of Theorem \ref{thm4.1}.
+To derive a similar result for path homology and Hochschild homology, we shall use the following result, which can be viewed as the dual version of the main theorem of \cite{Gers}.
 In the proof we shall use some results and notations in \cite{Grig3}.
-In fact, the results there reveal that the path (co-)homology theory is also a powerful tool when dealing with the algebraic aspect of the simplicial (co-)homology, as one obviously sees that it allows a direct proof of Theorem \ref{thm4.1} by avoid using the diagram cohomology and the Cohomology Comparison Theorem (see \cite{Gers} for details).
+In fact, the results there reveal that the path (co)homology theory is also a powerful tool when dealing with the algebraic aspect of the simplicial (co)homology, as one obviously sees that it allows a direct proof of the main theorem of \cite{Gers} by avoid using the diagram cohomology and the Cohomology Comparison Theorem (see \cite{Gers} for details).